sharjeel17/FirstWebAPICS/README.md

 # FirstWebAPI
 Web API in ASP.NET to get hands on experience with APIs.
-This is a pokemon review api and is only an API based off of a tutorial
+This is a pokemon review api.
 Some of the concepts I have learnt during this project include but not limited to:
 •	Repository Pattern
 •	Dependency Injection